Amateur radio has a long history in Thailand

-The history of the Radio Amateur Society of Thailand under the Royal Patronage of His Majesty the King (RAST) dates back almost 50 years and can be distilled into two distinct eras.
+The history of the Radio Amateur Society of Thailand under the Patronage of His Majesty the King (RAST) dates back more than 50 years and can be distilled into two distinct eras.

 The first 23 years (1964 - 1987) were a struggle grounded in its members' sincere belief in the merits of the hobby of amateur radio and in their determination to practice it as and when they could to demonstrate the benefits -- and, of course, to enjoy the experimentation and the on-air operating aspects.

 But in those days most of the efforts of RAST's officers were conducted behind the scenes as they worked for the acceptance and the ultimate legalisation of the hobby.